EvilFlowersCatalog/evilflowers-importer/README.md

 5. The application uses a recursive summarization technique to create concise summaries of books, regardless of their length.

-6. The application tracks progress and saves it to a `progress.json` file in the output directory.
-If the script is interrupted, you can run it again with the same input and output directories to continue from where you left off.
+6. The application tracks progress and saves it to the specified JSON file.
+If the script is interrupted, you can run it again with the same input directory and results file to continue from where you left off.
 Use the `--ignore-progress` flag if you want to start from scratch.

 ## Progress Tracking